claireleblanc/GPSeq-Pipeline/docker/READEME.md

 ## Building the docker image

 The next step is to build the docker image.
-First, enter the
+First, pull the repository: `git pull